tmbdev-tutorials/dl-2023/035-llms.md

 ![w:800px h:200px](Figures/gray.png)

+# Recent Surveys

-Useful reading: _Liu, X., Li, M., Gao, J., Wu, S., & Chen, D. (2021).
+_Liu, X., Li, M., Gao, J., Wu, S., & Chen, D. (2021).
 A Survey of Pre-trained Language Models.
 In Proceedings of the Association for Computational Linguistics (pp. 1-88)._

+_Yang, J. et al. Harnessing the Power of LLMs in Practice: A Survey on ChatGPT and Beyond.
+Preprint at https://doi.org/10.48550/arXiv.2304.13712 (2023)_

 # Attention is All You Need